mozilla/irlpodcast/content/episodes/2019-07-29-S05E04-tech-worker-resistance.md

 transcript: |
     **Manoush:** Rebecca Stack-Martinez has been driving for rideshare companies for over a year now.

-    **Rebecca Stac:** I originally started driving for Lyft exclusively and then switched over to Uber which I do exclusively at this point.
+    **Rebecca Stack-Martinez:** I originally started driving for Lyft exclusively and then switched over to Uber which I do exclusively at this point.

     **Manoush:** But not on May 8th.
 On that day, Rebecca, was organizing a protest.

-    **Rebecca Stac:** Drivers, thank you for being here.
+    **Rebecca Stack-Martinez:** Drivers, thank you for being here.

     **Manoush:** An informal coalition of ride hail drivers had come together and for this one day, they were on strike.
 They turned off their apps, got out of their cars, grabbed placards, and protested in Chicago, Washington, New York.
 Some targeted airports like LAX in Los Angeles.
 Some drivers protested in Europe too, like in London.
 Rebecca's group was in San Francisco.

-    **Rebecca Stac:** On the sidewalk in front of Uber headquarters.
+    **Rebecca Stack-Martinez:** On the sidewalk in front of Uber headquarters.
 To me it felt like a party in the street for a moment.
 You know you had the band playing, you had drivers meeting and greeting each other, discussing their stories, getting on the loudspeaker, letting everybody know where they stood and what they wanted.

     **Manoush:** What they wanted, what they still want, is better pay, better working conditions.

-    **Rebecca Stac:** We deserve to be paid fairly.
+    **Rebecca Stack-Martinez:** We deserve to be paid fairly.

     We have absolutely no say as drivers and any of the algorithms or policies or anything that's done in headquarters that affects us.
 And so I think what Uber treats us as, is an extension of the app, which is very dehumanizing as a driver.

     **Manoush:** Rideshare companies steadfastly argue that the drivers are contractors, not employees.
 So on May 8th, they marched, and the timing was deliberate, right before the initial public offering or IPO of Uber stock.

-    **Rebecca Stac:** What we started hearing in the press and reading about is how Uber was potentially going to be valued at $120 billion, and how their CEO made $45 million the year before and how he stands to become a potential billionaire with this IPO that was coming up, and at the same time we're earning less and less money.
+    **Rebecca Stack-Martinez:** What we started hearing in the press and reading about is how Uber was potentially going to be valued at $120 billion, and how their CEO made $45 million the year before and how he stands to become a potential billionaire with this IPO that was coming up, and at the same time we're earning less and less money.

     **Manoush:** Uber's valuation on its first day of trading ended up being more like $78 billion.
 No paltry sum, but below market expectations.
 And as for Rebecca's own expectations after the protest?
 Well, she didn't really have any.

-    **Rebecca Stac:** None of us standing out there that day on May 8th thought that Uber executives were going to come outside and say, "Oh, come on in, let's have a conversation."
+    **Rebecca Stack-Martinez:** None of us standing out there that day on May 8th thought that Uber executives were going to come outside and say, "Oh, come on in, let's have a conversation."

     **Manoush:** The one day strike didn't result in any immediate action, but Rebecca marks it as a victory nonetheless.

-    **Rebecca Stac:** There are some drivers who can't even afford to take off of work for a few hours to come join our protest.
+    **Rebecca Stack-Martinez:** There are some drivers who can't even afford to take off of work for a few hours to come join our protest.
 So I was there also for them, for those drivers who couldn't be there, to give them a voice to what they're experiencing.

     **Manoush:** And she's not backing down anytime soon.
 Something she made very clear on that day, standing in front of Uber HQ with her megaphone.

-    **Rebecca Stac:** I put the megaphone up to my mouth and I said, "If you didn't come down and talk to us today, don't think it's over.
+    **Rebecca Stack-Martinez:** I put the megaphone up to my mouth and I said, "If you didn't come down and talk to us today, don't think it's over.
 We'll be back."
 And then everybody behind me just started chanting, "We'll be back.
 We'll be back."
 And so to me, I knew that we were doing the right thing and that this fight wasn't over.

     **Manoush:** For Rebecca, the Uber strike is personal.
 But by striking, she and the other drivers are also calling out an entire industry, an entire way of doing business.
 Tech companies that chase profit over people.
 Tech companies like Uber have heard these complaints before from lawmakers, privacy advocates, people who use their products.
 But now the complaints are coming from the inside, from the tech workers themselves.